crdroidandroid/install_docs/11/nx_tab.md

 ### Pre-installation:
 You will need to mod your Nintendo Switch.
 The [NH Switch Guide](https://nh-server.github.io/switch-guide/) supports all Switch models.
 Do note that unless you have a v1 Switch, you will need to install a modchip.

 It is recommended to be running the latest [Hekate](https://github.com/CTCaer/hekate/releases/latest).
-For Android 15, you **must** be running at least Hekate 6.1.0.
+For crDroid 11, you **must** be running at least Hekate 6.1.0.
 You can optionally install [Magisk](https://github.com/topjohnwu/Magisk/releases/latest) or GApps.
-You will need a MicroSD card that is at least 16GB, Samsung SD cards tend to work best with Android.
+You will need a MicroSD card that is at least 16GB, Samsung SD cards tend to work best with crDroid.
 While crDroid does support eMMC installation, it is not covered in this guide as SD Card installation is recommended.
 You can follow [Switchroot's guide](https://wiki.switchroot.org/wiki/android/14-u-emmc-boot-guide) if you wish to install on the eMMC.
-Do note you still will need an SD card for Hekate if you're using the eMMC, but the size does not matter if Android is installed on the eMMC, as Hekate is only about 1MB.
+Do note you still will need an SD card for Hekate if you're using the eMMC, but the size does not matter if crDroid is installed on the eMMC, as Hekate is only about 1MB.
+If you have not already, you must boot HOS (the stock Switch OS) with your Joy-Cons attached, or else Joy-Cons will not work in crDroid.

 ### SD Card preparation:
 You will need to download all files from the [recovery folder on SourceForge](https://sourceforge.net/projects/crdroid/files/nx_tab/11.x/recovery/) and copy them to the following directories on your MicroSD card.
 Create the directories if they do not exist.